-One way the Federal Government is helping give teachers access to these resources and materials is through the Integrated Cybersecurity Education Communities (ICEC) program is a key resource for teachers.
+The Integrated Cybersecurity Education Communities (ICEC) program is a key resource for teachers.
 ICEC is a federally sponsored program that provides teachers with the training and tools needed to integrate cybersecurity skills in the classroom.
 The project is also designed to encourage interest in the cybersecurity field and increase awareness of cybersecurity careers and academic pathways among high school students.
 ICEC does this by sponsoring cybersecurity education summer camps, which encourage interest in the cybersecurity field through project-based cyber learning experiences for high school students and provides teachers with access to cybersecurity learning tools.
 Teachers can take those materials back to their classrooms and utilize them during the school year.

 There are also curriculum resources available outside the Federal Government.
 A list of such curricula is below.
 If you are a provider interested in having your information included, please contact the NICCS Supervisory Office.